 Be struck by the exhibits at the War Remnants Museum.

-The onetime home of the South Vietnamese President, Reunification Palace should be instantly recognisable to anyone who followed the twists and turns of the Vietnamese War back in the 60s and 70s.
+The one-time home of the South Vietnamese President, Reunification Palace, should be instantly recognizable to anyone who followed the twists and turns of the Vietnamese War back in the 60s and 70s.

-Most notably, this is the place where the official end of the conflict occurred, when a T-54 tank crashed through the gates in 1975.
-You can still see that piece of armour (albeit in replica form) on the grounds as you walk in.
+Most notably, this is the place where the official end of the conflict occurred when a T-54 tank crashed through the gates in 1975.

 The Cu Chi Tunnels are such a startling undertaking that it can be hard to believe that they even exist.
 But they do.
 Find them wiggling and winding beneath the northern quarters of Ho Chi Minh City, clocking up a total length of more than 75 miles.